A Yellow Springs police officer under investigation for use of force has been terminated, according to village manger Patti Bates.

 “I attempted to place Clark in an arm bar joint manipulation to gain compliance from him, but he began to wrestle with me,” Whittemore wrote.
 “I again attempted to place him in a arm bar to gain compliance, but he put his free arm around the back of my neck and tried to pull my head toward him.
 Fearing I may be assaulted, I delivered a knee strike to Clark’s torso, enabling me to gain distance from him and free myself from his grasp, however, he continued to fight with me.”

-Clark didn’t show any signs of injury to his torso and he did not complain about injuries, according to the police report.
+Clark didn’t show any signs of injury to his torso.